Pensacola Christian College Fixes HVAC Issues Using AerosealAndrew at Aeroseal

 - After Aeroseal: 183 total CFM of leakage

-Since aeroseal works from the inside of the shafts to seal, issues related to manually locating and accessing the leaks were eliminated.
-A test project involving one of the risers also eliminated any concern that the sealant would interfere with fire dampers or other internal structures.
+Since Aeroseal works from the inside of the ductwork to seal leaks, issues related to manually locating and accessing the leaks were reduced.
+A test project involving one of the risers also eliminated any concern that the aerosol-based duct sealant would interfere with HVAC equipment (e.g. fire dampers or other internal structures).

-“We were concerned about the possible effect that the aeroseal sealant might have in and around the fire dampers, where much of the leakage was determined to exist.
-Our initial pilot project revealed that aerosealing had virtually no negative effect on the dampers.
+Eric Hendersen, Chief Engineer, Pensacola Christian College: “We were concerned about the possible effect that the Aeroseal sealant might have in and around the fire dampers, where much of the leakage was determined to exist.
+Our initial pilot project revealed that Aeroseal had virtually no negative effect on the dampers.
 The aerosol-based sealant sealed the leaks around the dampers but didn’t affect their functioning whatsoever.
 In the end, aeroseal made a big difference – sealing 80% to 90% or more of the leaks.”

-“After test and balancing revealed how leaky the existing ductwork was, the college tried to manually seal the leaks found throughout thirty or so risers.
+Chuck Brown, Engineer, Premier Engineering Group, LLC: “After test and balancing (TAB) revealed how leaky the existing ductwork was, the college tried to manually seal the leaks found throughout 30 or so risers.
 Particular attention was paid to the gaps in and around the fire dampers and access doors.
 Unfortunately, the manual sealing didn’t really make much of an improvement.
-As an alternative approach, we tried aerosealing from the inside of the risers and it quickly sealed even the most inaccessible leaks.
+As an alternative approach, we tried Aeroseal and it quickly sealed even the most inaccessible leaks.
 The results was an overall leakage reduction of about 85%.”